Offer Popup Image

 What is test automation framework design?

-Test automation framework design is basically the strategy of how a tangible test automation framework is planned and implemented to support the automation of testing of software applications.
-An automation framework is a way of properly organizing the setup of automated tests to enhance the simplicity of developing, modifying, and performing tests.
+The automation framework design is basically the strategy of how a tangible test automation framework is planned and implemented to support the automation of testing of software applications.
+An automation framework is a way of properly organizing the setup of automated software testing to enhance the simplicity of developing, modifying, and performing tests.
+This framework is crucial throughout the software testing life cycle, ensuring that testing processes are efficient, scalable, and maintainable.

 Define test automation Framework objectives and scope